greenelab/deep-review/sections/05_treat.md

 compounds.
 A molecular graph, where atoms are nodes and bonds are edges, is a natural way to represent a chemical structure.
 Traditional machine learning approaches relied on preprocessing the graph into a feature vector, such as a fixed-width bit vector fingerprint [@tag:Rogers2010_fingerprints].
-An overly simplistic but approximately correct view of these fingerprints is that each bit represents the presence of absence of a particular chemical substructure in the molecular graph.
+The same fingerprints have been used by some drug-target interaction methods discussed above [@doi:10.1021/acs.jproteome.6b00618].
+An overly simplistic but approximately correct view of chemical fingerprints is that each bit represents the presence of absence of a particular chemical substructure in the molecular graph.
 Modern neural networks can operate directly on the molecular graph as input.
 Duvenaud et al. [@tag:Duvenaud2015_graph_conv] generalized standard circular fingerprints by substituting discrete operations in the fingerprinting algorithm with operations in a neural network, producing a real-valued feature vector instead of a bit vector.
 Other approaches offer trainable networks that can in theory learn chemical feature representations that are optimized for a particular prediction task.
 Lusci et al. adapted recursive neural networks for directed acyclic graphs for undirected molecular graphs by creating an ensemble of directed graphs in which one atom is selected as the root node [@tag:Lusci2013_rnn].
 A single feature vector is obtained by summing over all feature vectors for all directed graphs in the ensemble.
 Graph convolutions on undirected molecular graphs have eliminated the need to enumerate artificial directed graphs, learning feature vectors for atoms that are a function of the properties of neighboring atoms and local regions on the molecular graph [@tag:Kearnes2016_graph_conv @tag:AltaeTran2016_one_shot].

 Advances in chemical representation learning have also enabled new strategies for learning chemical-chemical similarity functions.
 Altae-Tran et al.